telosnetwork/rng-oracle-bridge/README.md

 ## MAKE A REQUEST !

-Implement a contract that calls the newly deployed `NativeOracleBridge` EVM contract's `request()` function and implements a callback function in order to receive the oracle's answer (confer to the specific oracle documentation for arguments returned)
+Deploy a contract that calls the newly deployed `NativeOracleBridge` EVM contract's `request()` function and implements a callback function in order to receive the oracle's answer (confer to the specific oracle documentation for arguments returned).
+Refer to the `NativeOracleBridgeTester` EVM contract for an example.